Harnessing Frozen Unimodal Encoders for Flexible Multimodal Alignment: Results

 We report the Alignment Training compute requirements for different models in \ref{tab:model_compute_comparison}.
-We see that aligning pre-trained vision, language encoders to get a competitive CLIP like model requires only 50 hours of training with 8 A100 GPUS which is almost a 65 fold reduction in the amount of training compute.
+We see that aligning pre-trained vision, language encoders to get a competitive CLIP like model requires only 50 hours of training with 8 A100 GPUS which is almost a 65 fold reduction in the amount of alignment compute.
 This makes the development of multi-modal models accessible to the wider research community as well as reducing the environmental impact of training highly performant multi-modal models by reusing strong publicly available uni-modal models.
-Since we only need to train 11.5M of the total 670M parameters (about 1 \(\%\)) we can train with a much smaller and denser dataset reducing the data requirements to 20M which is 20 fold decrease in dataset requirement compared to CLIP models from LAION and OpenAI making our framework useful for training performant multi-modal models in various domains like mutli-modal systems for low-resource languages, 3D model search systems, fMRI to Image model mapping systems and many more.
-Despite the reduced compute and data requirements for alignment our model outperforms both CLIP models compared on domain transfer to Imagenet as well as image, text retrieval.
+Since we only need to train 11.5M of the total 670M parameters (about 1 \(\%\)) we can train with a much smaller and denser dataset reducing the data requirements to 20M which is 20 fold decrease in dataset requirement compared to CLIP models from LAION and OpenAI making our framework useful for training performant multi-modal models in various domains like multi-modal systems for low-resource languages, 3D model search systems, fMRI to Image model mapping systems and many more where paired data is limited.
+Despite the reduced compute and data requirements for alignment, our model outperforms both CLIP models compared on domain transfer to Imagenet as well as image, text retrieval.
+Caveat: Our alignment assumes strong unimodal encoders are available and does not account for training compute.
+For completeness, DINOv2 was trained with 22k GPU (A100) hours, while ARL and MpNet used 7 TPUv3-8 for 400k steps \cite{reimers2024sentence-transformers}.